VishnuGShephertz/Android_Buddy_Management_Using_App42/README.md

 	}
 ```

-__7. Get Chat Messages with Buddy:__You have to  get  all friend request first before accepting friend request using following code.
+__14. Get Chat Messages with Buddy:__You Can get All messages that are communicate between you and your friend using following code..
 ```
 public void getAllMessagesFromBuddy(final String username,
 			final String buddyName, final MessageEventListener callBack) {